Home » Free Resources » »

 So, What Is Process Capability?

 Process capabilities compare the output of a process to its specification limits.
-In other words, how often does a process produce the desired results with a range of acceptable outcomes?
+In other words, how often does a process yield the desired results with a range of acceptable outcomes?
 Measuring process capability can get complex.
 You must account for the specifications, upper and lower limits, and centering those.

 You can think of it this way.
 Let’s say you are trying to park a vehicle in a one-car garage.
 If the car is too wide, it won’t fit inside.
-If the car isn’t centered when you pull in, it won’t fit and may hit the side of the garage, creating a defect.
+If the vehicle isn’t centered when you pull in, it won’t fit and may hit the side of the garage, creating a defect.
 If the car fits within the width and is centered, it fits.
 Manufacturing processes, and all others, must fit this narrow range and be well-centered relative to the specs.

 In short, process capability processes will help you understand the potential for meeting specifications, identify root causes of defects or deviations, and improve overall process output.